timboldt/tft-smart-display/README.md

 # tft-smart-display

-A TFT smart display with WiFi
+A TFT smart display with WiFi.